 - Jade HaycraftResearch Fellow (Sport Science) at Victoria University.
 Focused on validating sport technology, with background in S&C + talent identification

-- Joe RogowskiChief Medical Officer at National Basketball Players Association (NBPA)
+- Joe RogowskiChief Medical Director, NBA Retired Players Association